ReddTea/reddemcee/docs/index.md

 # Reddemcee

-An Adaptative Parallel Tempering wrapper for emcee3 initially made for personal use, released to the community with the hope it might be helpful to someone.
+An Adaptive Parallel Tempering initially made for personal use, released to the community.

 ## Overview
-Reddemcee is a wrapper for the excellent MCMC python implementation [emcee](https://arxiv.org/abs/1202.3665), that contains an adaptative parallel tempering version of the sampler, roughly according to [Vousden et al.](https://arxiv.org/abs/1501.05823) implementation.
+Reddemcee is an APT MCMC ensemble sampler, based on the excellent MCMC python code [emcee](https://arxiv.org/abs/1202.3665), that contains an adaptative parallel tempering version of the sampler, roughly according to [Vousden et al.](https://arxiv.org/abs/1501.05823) implementation.
-It's coded in such a way that minimal differences in input are required, respect to emcee3.
+It's coded in such a way that minimal differences in input are required respect to emcee3.

 ## Quick Install